safeliquids/cap/README.md

 `cap_parser_destroy`.
 Any `ParsedArguments` object returned from `cap_parser_parse` should be deleted using `cap_pa_destroy`.
 Values retrieved from a `ParsedArguments` (such as using `cap_pa_get_flag`) are still owned by that object.
-That way they do not need to be deleted by the user but they may not be used after the `ParsedArguments` is  deleted.
+That way they do not need to be deleted by the user, however, they *must not* be used after the `ParsedArguments` is  deleted.

 ## References